 - Most of the free apps don’t offer route optimization.
 Manually planning an optimal route might work for small businesses that only make 10 stops a day, but is almost impossible when the stops amount to 150 to 200, which is normal for medium and large businesses.

-- The free route planners allow you to plot up to 10 or 20 stops at a time with the free version.
-Even with the paid version, some of the apps don’t allow unlimited route plotting.
+- The free route planners allow you to plot up to 10 or 20 stops at a time using their free version, but even with the paid version, some of the apps don’t allow unlimited route plotting.

 Compare this to a paid route planner app for delivery drivers, which:

 - Comes integrated with features that are important for field service and delivery businesses.

-Some of these features include GPS tracking, which allows you to keep a tab on your drivers on road, and analytics, which shows you data like fuel usage and distance traveled.
+Some of these features include GPS tracking, which allows you to keep a tab on your drivers on road, and analytics, which you data like fuel usage and distance traveled.
 Such data will help you make better decisions for your business.